Around the World Exercise: Build Strong, Healthy Shoulders!

 The around-the-world exercise helps me maintain a full range of motion and I do them with moderate-light weight (around 10 pounds for three sets of 15 reps).

-Muscles Engaged in Around the World
+Around the World Exercise Muscles Worked

 The around the world exercise primarily targets the deltoids (shoulder muscles) and the trapezius (upper back).